xamarin/WebSharp/Examples/websharpjs/electron/IpcMain/ipcmain-quickstart.md

      |--- launch.json                  // Launch Configurations
      |--- settings.json
 |--- .vscodeignore
-|--- <%- name %>-quickstart.md        // The document you are reading now
+|--- ipcmain-quickstart.md        // The document you are reading now
 |--- index.html                       // Html to be displayed in the app window
 |--- jsconfig.json
 |--- main.js                          // Defines the electron main process